ranganathanlab/pySCA/USAGE_INSTRUCTIONS.md

 **What this does:**
 1. Loads processed alignment database
-2. Computes positional weights and SCA matrix
+2. Computes site-specific conservation and SCA matrix
 3. Computes randomized controls (10 trials)
 4. Computes sequence correlations with MMseqs2 subsampling
 5. Performs sector identification with automatic kpos selection